 On September 6, 2020, the highest temperature ever officially recorded within the City of Los Angeles was 121 °F (49 °C) at the weather station at Pierce College in Woodland Hills.

-In 2020, the U.S. census reported Los Angeles had a population of 3,898,747 with a population density of 8,304.2 people per square mile.
+In 2020, the U.S. Census reported that Los Angeles had a population of 3,898,747, with a population density of 8,304.2 people per square mile.

 In January 2021, snow fell in areas adjacent to Los Angeles.

-In 2021, murders in Los Angeles rose to their highest rate (8.5) since 2008.
+In 2021, murders in Los Angeles rose to their highest rate (8.5 per 100,000 residents) since 2008.

-In 2022, Los Angeles Metro Bus had a total of 197,950,700 riders.
+In 2022, the Los Angeles Metro Bus system had a total ridership of 197,950,700.

-In 2022, accommodation and food services made $17,366,966, health care and social assistance sectors made $46,297,839, transportation and warehousing $25,410,257, and the retail sector $81,351,523.
+In 2022, the accommodation and food services sector in Los Angeles made $17,366,966, the health care and social assistance sectors made $46,297,839, transportation and warehousing made $25,410,257, and the retail sector made $81,351,523.

-According to 2023 data from the United States Census Bureau, Los Angeles's population is 47.2% Hispanic or Latino, 28.3% non-Hispanic White, 8.5% Black, 12.0% Asian, 1.2% Native American and 0.1% Pacific Islander.
+According to 2023 data from the United States Census Bureau, Los Angeles's population is 47.2% Hispanic or Latino, 28.3% non-Hispanic White, 8.5% Black, 12.0% Asian, 1.2% Native American, and 0.1% Pacific Islander.

 From 2019 to 2023, the median household income in Los Angeles was $80,366 (2023 dollars), while the per capita income in the past 12 months was $46,270.

-At the end of the second quarter of 2024, Los Angeles saw an office space vacancy rate of 31.5%, a 33.5% increase year-over-year Retail vacancy stood at 8.6%, a 15% increase year-over-year.
+At the end of the second quarter of 2024, Los Angeles saw an office space vacancy rate of 31.5%, a 33.5% increase year-over-year.
+Retail vacancy stood at 8.6%, a 15% increase year-over-year.

-By 2024, the spike in murders had receded to a rate of 6.1 in Los Angeles.
+By 2024, the spike in the murder rate in Los Angeles had receded to 6.1 per 100,000 residents.

 Los Angeles will be the third city after Paris (1900, 1924 and 2024) to host the Olympic Games three times.